Time is On Your Side, Even if it doesn’t Seem It

 We should all find activities in life that cause us to lose track of time and more importantly to not worry about what you “should” be doing with those precious moments.

 In our daily lives, we are controlled by the clock.
 From the time we have to go to work to the time we are allowed to eat and the time we are able to rejoin the freedom of life yet again.
-Time can be an all-controlling factor if you let it, but it doesn’t have to be.
-You can live your life on your own terms and in your own time.
+Time can be an all-controlling factor if you let it, but it does not have to be.
+You can live your life on your own time.

 My Thoughts on Time